 The Department of Toxic Substances Control (DTSC) is committed to promoting fairness, equity, and the principles of environmental justice, as well as ensuring the department does not discriminate in its decisions, actions, or delivery of services.
 DTSC’s Office of Civil Rights (OCR) demonstrates this commitment through implementation of an effective Title VI and California Civil Rights program to ensure the department does not discriminate in any program or activity conducted, operated, or administered by DTSC or that receives financial assistance from DTSC.

 DTSC worked with a variety of stakeholders to develop the DTSC Civil Rights and Language Access policies.
-To learn more about the development of these policies, please visit our Policy Development page.
+To learn more about the development of these policies, please visit our Civil Rights and Language Access Policy web page.

 The Title VI Civil Rights and California Civil Rights Policy ensures that DTSC carries out all its duties and responsibilities in a non-discriminatory manner that complies with federal and state civil rights laws.
 The policy details the process for which to file a Civil Rights complaint with DTSC.
 The policy includes step-by-step instructions on filing as well as the Civil Rights Complaint form.
 The DTSC Civil Rights and Language Access Implementation Plan further details the complaint process.